Overview

 Study Approach

-The study team is analyzing traffic-related collisions, vehicular congestion and transit, bicycle and pedestrian usage in the study area.
-The study team is also soliciting feedback from the community about their travel experiences and potential improvement ideas.
+The study team analyzed traffic-related collisions, vehicular congestion, and transit, bicycle and pedestrian usage in the study area.
+The study team also solicited feedback from the community about their travel experiences and potential improvement ideas.

 Project initiation, outreach